Aadu (film series): Aadu (2015) (Note: Aadu original title is "Aadu Oru Bheekara Jeeviyanu" (transl. Goat is a mysterious creature).)

 A local Tug-of-war tourney gifted Shaji Pappan and his gang, a cute but naughty little goat called 'Pinky'.
 Their attempts to dump the goat, unknowingly, interrupts few groups of smugglers, who are in race for the 'Neelakodiveli'.
 (Note: Aadu is the first Malayalam film to introduce Intro/Theme music to all major characters.)

 Aadu 2 (2017)

 Shaji Pappan and his gang try to redeem their arts club through a game of tug-o-war.
-Meanwhile, Pappan's back pain has become a bigger problem, so they orders a Ayurvedic medicine from North India.
+Meanwhile, Pappan's back pain has become a bigger problem, so they orders an Ayurvedic medicine from North India.
 Chaos erupts when Pappan and his gang miscarries the counterfeit note design thinking as Medicine for his back pain.
 As the half-witted gang gets entangled in a bigger conspiracy.
 (Note: Aadu 2 is based on 2016 demonetisation which was to curb Black money and to stop counterfeit notes.)

+Aadu 3 (2026)

+In Aadu 3: One Last Ride - Part 1, Shaji Pappan and his legendary gang from the High Range return for a chaotic adventure that unexpectedly shatters the boundaries of time and logic.
+What begins as a signature "Aadu" style scramble for a mysterious object quickly escalates into a mind-bending historical fantasy, bridging the gap between a 1700s royal conflict involving Maharaja Padmanabha Thampuran ("Past version of Shaji Pappan") and a high-stakes struggle in the present day.
+As the lines between ancestors and their modern-day descendants blur, the gang finds themselves caught in a sprawling "temporal loop" where every slapstick mishap could rewrite history itself.
+The film serves as a massive, visually ambitious setup for a grand conclusion, leaving audiences balanced on a cliffhanger that questions if Shaji Pappan's luck can survive a battle across centuries.